-- Russian Guy Suffers Most: Because Russia begins the game with the most forces and, in terms of actual tournament statistics, it is frequently ganged up on - certainly, when playing Russia, always try to get the Germans and the Turks on side, as if they are together, you are looking at Napoleon rolled into Hitler rolled into Reagan from turn one.
-If you survive it, however...
+- Russian Guy Suffers Most: Because Russia begins the game with the most forces and, in terms of actual tournament statistics, it is frequently ganged up on (it is statistically the second-most likely country to be eliminated after Austria).

 - Sliding Scale of Turn Realism: Round by Round.

 - Stop, or I Shoot Myself!: A desperate player may claim that he will move all his forces to face the one he is threatening, so that someone else will have a power vacuum to take advantage of, while the one threatened will get very little.

 - Take Over the World: Sort of.
 You win by having more then half the supply centers on the board in your control which means you can claim to be the most powerful Evil Overlord in the world.